lposti/vcdisk/docs/source/index.rst

 #################################################

 A minimal python module to solve Poisson's equation in a thick galactic disk.
-This is useful to compute the circular velocity on the disk plane of a disk galaxy with observed surface density profile and arbitrary, user-defined vertical profile.
+This is useful to compute the circular velocity on the disk plane of a galaxy with observed surface density profile and arbitrary, user-defined vertical profile.

 :py:func:`~vcdisk.vcdisk` implements the algorithm of [Casertano83]_, which calculates